ivogabe/Brackets-Icons/readme.md

 Supported files
 ---------------
-The following files are supported at the moment:
+The following files are supported out of the box at the moment:

  - JavaScript
  - JSON